Why does Nespresso taste burnt, bitter or bad?

 As you look out, you’ll see that your Nespresso machine is working fine and producing exactly the right amount of coffee or espresso.
 So what’s the problem?

-6 reasons why Nespresso coffee tastes burnt or Bitter
+Nespresso tastes burnt

 Reason 1: You Are simply Over Extracting the Coffee